Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 When it comes to its implementation, using line and column numbers is probably the most intuitive way to do this.
 However, things might get complicated in real-world scenarios, such that internally, we can't naively use a pair of numbers as the in-memory representations for source code locations

 One of the main reasons is that SourceLocation instances are extensively used in Clang's code base and basically live through the entire frontend compilation pipeline.

+Therefore, it's important to use a concise way to store its information rather than two 32-bit integers (and this might not even be sufficient since we also want to know the origin file!), which can easily bloat Clang's runtime-memory footprint.